 Spain is the perfect country in which to escape for a few days, and Galicia is one of its most beautiful areas.
 This five-day jaunt will take you from the cobbled streets of Santiago to the green mountains of the Ribeira Sacra wine country.
 The cherry on top is a boat tour to the Cíes Islands, a small group of islets with white-sand beaches crystalline waters.

 Best of Santiago De Compostela

 Previous kimkim travelers have gotten a crash course in Galician culture on walking tours around the historic center.
-Food tours focus on traditional dishes, including some of Spain’s best seafood.
-After you’ve explored Santiago de Compostela, you can take in the gorgeous Galician coast on a visit to the Cíes Islands, which are famed for their white sand beaches — the Ancient Romans were so struck by the beauty of the archipelago, that they called them the “islands of the gods.”
-Galicia’s wines have earned worldwide acclaim.
+Food tours focus on traditional dishes, including some of Spain's best seafood.
+After you've explored Santiago de Compostela, you can take in the gorgeous Galician coast on a visit to the Cíes Islands, which are famed for their white sand beaches.
+The Ancient Romans were so struck by the archipelago's beauty that they called them the "islands of the gods."
+Galicia's wines have earned worldwide acclaim.
 The picturesque seaside resort of Cambados is the capital of Albariño, a delicious white grape variety grown in the region.
-Cambados is also the starting point for memorable vineyard visits along the Ruta del Vino, or wine route, which covers 22 different wineries.
+Cambados is also the starting point for memorable vineyard visits along the Ruta del Vino, or wine route, which covers 22 wineries.

 Chat with a local specialist who can help organize your trip.